x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 ms.author: jhendr
 ms.assetid: 7ee4302d-b8bb-40a0-9810-10d3a0271bcb
 ms.reviewer:
-title: Specify the administrators and users who can install and manage add-ins for Outlook ms.collection: exchange-online
+title: Specify the administrators and users who can install and manage add-ins for Outlook in Exchange Online ms.collection: exchange-online
 audience: ITPro
 ms.service: exchange-online